sky-shift/skyshift/docs/source/slurm_support/overview.rst

 Uncontainerized Job Submission
 ---------------------------------------------

-Currently, due to the nature of scientific workloads that Slurm Clusters are targetted for, SkyShift only supports submitting jobs to Slurm Clusters uncontainerized.
-This aims to maximize the performance of Slurm Cluster's compute resources, providing an option for workloads that require direct access to hardware for optimal efficiency.
+Note: due to the nature of scientific workloads that Slurm Clusters are targetted for, SkyShift's initial Slurm support enables submitting jobs to uncontainerized Slurm Clusters.
+This initial support aims to maximize the performance of Slurm Cluster's compute resources, providing an option for workloads that require direct access to hardware for optimal efficiency. *(See roadmap information below for future support of containerized Slurm Clusters.)*

 Looking Ahead: Supporting Container Management Utilities
 ----------------------------------------